PrismLauncher/prismlauncher.org/src/wiki/getting-started/command-line-interface.md

 Now, just copy the name of the folder that opened.

-## PrismLauncher is still opening after I close Minecraft
+## Prism Launcher is still opening after I close Minecraft

-Currently, the *Close PrismLauncher after game window opens* option opens PrismLauncher after closing Minecraft, even when launched from the CLI.
+Currently, the *Close Prism Launcher after game window opens* option opens Prism Launcher after closing Minecraft, even when launched from the CLI.

-To disable this, open *Settings*, then select *Minecraft*, and finally, un-check *Close PrismLauncher after game window opens* or check *Quit the launcher after game window closes*.
+To disable this, open *Settings*, then select *Minecraft*, and finally, un-check *Close Prism Launcher after game window opens* or check *Quit the launcher after game window closes*.